SambhavG/blog/src/posts/bend.md

 	Nil
 ```

 From here, our computations are very natural.
-To multiply two matrices, we need to split the first matrix in half until it's all rows, then multiply each row with the second matrix which we split the same way.
+To multiply two matrices, we need to repeatedly split the first matrix in half until it's all rows, then multiply each row with the second matrix which we split the same way.
 Once we've recursed down to the level of two vectors, we can take the dot product by summing the dot products of their respective left and right sides.

 Out of laziness, I made this approach work only good enough for matrices of size a power of 2, but I don't think it's hard to generalize it to any size with a couple more type matching cases.